Mariamman: Mulaikottu

 On the auspicious beginning of the village festival, a village meeting will be convened to sort out the best suitable date for the celebration of Mulaikottu.
-Before fixing any date, the pradhan and secretary of the village gather some information from the villagers regarding any marriage or anyone suffering from chicken pox etc. If anyone is affected by chicken pox, any sudden death occurred or someone's marriage is taking place, under these circumstances the date of mulaikottu will be either postponed or cancelled according to the public opinion at the meeting.
+Before fixing any date, the pradhana and secretary of the village gather some information from the villagers regarding any marriage or anyone suffering from chicken pox etc. If anyone is affected by chicken pox, any sudden death occurred or someone's marriage is taking place, under these circumstances the date of mulaikottu will be either postponed or cancelled according to the public opinion at the meeting.
 The celebration begins with collection of nine different types of grain seeds from every house, called thandal in Tamil.
 The Thandal will held in Sunday of Valarpirai.
 The following Tuesday is the second day of thandal called Pari parapputhal.
 Next Tuesday, the main function is held on the day called mulaikottu.
 On the next day of thandal, the temple committee distribute the grains to every house for setting up of pari.

 The pari is a clay pot with a wide mouth and narrow base with a hole in the bottom.
 This utensil is specially made for this purpose and sold at the market.
-The villagers visit the market and purchase number of paris as they wanted to setup in their home.
+The villagers visit the market and purchase number of paris as they wanted to set up in their home.

 The first step to set them up is to clean paris and their home the second day of thandal.
 People used to collect goat dung and some hay.
 The hay is used to block the hole of the pari.
 A layer of goat dung is spread over the hay and watered to make the dung wet.
-This is the procedure of setting up up of pari.
+This is the procedure of setting up of pari.